Kalesar National Park: Wildlife Safaris

 Jeep safaris are available on the following 3 motorable tracks only during the designated park opening months and hours: 20 feet wide route-1 of 7 km, 60 feet wide route-2 of 6.5 km and 60 feet wide route-3 of 6 km.
 Private vehicles are not allowed on these routes, except only those pre-registered with the wildlife department for the purpose of operating safaris.
 Park is closed July to September and during the remaining months visiting hours are 6 am to 10 am and 4 pm to 7 pm during summers, and 7 am to 11 am and 3.30 pm to 6 pm during winters.

 Shivalik foothills

 The foothills of Shivalik Hills range, where this park lies, runs parallel with the Himalayan range from Haridwar on the Ganges to the banks of the Beas, with a length of 200 mi and an average width of 10 mi.
-The intermediate valley lying between the outer hills and the Mussoorie.
+The intermediate valley lying between the outer hills and Nahan.
 The elevation varies from 2000 to 3500 ft.
 Geologically speaking the Shivaliks belong to the tertiary deposits of the outer Himalayas and are chiefly composed of low sandstone and conglomerate hills, the solidified and upheaved detritus of the great range in their rear.
 There are a number of pebbled dry rivulets, which come alive during the monsoon season.
 A dirt road diverts from the highway where a faded billboard announces entry into the reserve forest mainly consisting of Sal trees.